 New Revised Law on Rentals

 What the government has aimed to do is balance the legal position of the owner and the tenant in their rental relationship.
+Some could say that the scales have tipped firmly in the tenants’ favour.
+It is important to understand the implications as this area of rental law is important to study carefully.

 So what does this new Spanish Rental law actually say?
 Well, some important points.